 Consider the sequential stimulation of the dendrite from left to right (ABCD) vs. right to left (DCBA).
-(Recall that information flow in the neuron as a whole is from the dendritic arbor towards the axon.)
+(Recall that information flow in the neuron as a whole is from the dendritic arbor towards the some to the axon.)
 (Anderson, 1995).
-In the DCBA direction, the voltages get stacked up, e.g. the one from D arrives at the cell body close to the time that the one from A does.
+In the DCBA direction, the voltages get stacked up, e.g. the one from D arrives at the cell body close to the time that the one from A does (see figure below, from Anderson, 1995).

-The main message is that important functions, such as motion selectivity or sensitivity to timing, may depend on location of the inputs on a dendrite, and require a "structured" model.
+The main message is that important functions, such as motion selectivity or more generally, sensitivity to timing, may depend on location of the inputs on a dendrite, and require a "structured" model.

 Importance of relating neural computations to perceptual/behavior function: Basis for visual motion selectivity?
-It is worthwhile pointing out that although this model of motion selectivity has been around for several decades, it is not clear whether this is right model for motion selectivity of visual neurons.
-A major problem has been that dendritic transmission seems to be too fast to account for the slow velocities that can be detected by animals (Barlow, 1996).
+It is worthwhile pointing out that although this model of motion selectivity has been around for several decades, the story is more complex (e.g. Fried et al., 2005).
+One problem has been that dendritic transmission seems to be too fast to account for the slow velocities that can be detected by animals (Barlow, 1996).
+One should keep in mind too that motion processing involves much more than detection.

-For the purposes of this course, dendritic morphology and its potential for increased computational power will unfortunately largely be ignored.
+For the purposes of this course, dendritic morphology and its potential for increased computational power will largely be ignored.
 But we should remember that simple phenomena such as our sensitivity to motion direction differences may be computed on a single neuron rather than requiring a collection.
+Further, there is growing evidence that quite sophisticated visual processing occurs as early as the retina of some animals (Gollisch & Meister, 2010).

-■ Dynamic - compartmental models
+Dynamic - compartmental models

 A more complete, description of neuron processing takes into account the non-linear active properties of spike generation together with the morphological properties of neurons.
 Add Na+ and K+ conductance components to the compartmental RC-circuits (using Hodgkin and Huxley equations rather than passive RC circuits, see Hodgin-Huxley.nb), and one can create non-linear trees to model non-linear dynamical properties of neurons.
 Computer simulations are necessary.
-Modern computers can handle networks on the order of tens of thousands of neurons, each with a half-dozen or so compartments.
+Modern computers can handle networks on the order of tens of thousands of neurons, each with a dozen or so compartments.
 The relevant scientific questions are typically directed at hypotheses testable neurophysiologically.
 The trade-off is that computational theories of information processing, i.e. higher behavioral functions, such as pattern recognition, perception, motor control, etc. in such network models is more difficult.
 The reason is that there are too many parameters to manage whose precise values may not be critical for understanding the function.